 - To give admissions committees a clearer understanding of the candidate in the context of other Princeton applicants

-- To help HPA advisers learn more about applicants, which may be helpful in guiding them through the application process.
+- To help HPA advisers learn more about applicants, which helps in guiding them through the application process.

-- The applicant must have taken at least half of the prerequisite science courses (e.g., general chemistry, organic chemistry, biology, biochemistry, physics) at Princeton with a grade of C or better.
+- The applicant must have successfully completed at least half of the prerequisite science courses (e.g., general chemistry, organic chemistry, biology, biochemistry, physics) at Princeton with a grade of C or better.

 - The applicant must secure at least two letters of recommendation that speak to their readiness for the science curriculum in medical school; at least one of these two letters must be from someone who taught the applicant in a science course at Princeton.

 - The applicant must participate in the HPA preapplication process.

 - The applicant must meet all paperwork deadlines:

 - Seven days prior to preapplication interview: autobiography, essays, activities list, preapplication profile

-- August 1: Deadline for letters of recommendation and AMCAS submission (ideal submission is in June)
+- August 1, 2023: Deadline for letters of recommendation and primary application submission (ideal submission is in June)

-- The applicant must provide HPA a copy of the verified primary application(s).
+- The applicant must provide HPA with a copy of the verified primary application(s).

 Applicants who do not meet the first three criteria might receive a letter of support on a case-by-case basis but all applicants must meet interview and paperwork deadlines.
 Please contact HPA to discuss your individual situation.

 For Princeton students and alumni who are ineligible for a committee letter: HPA is happy to provide advising support and access to resources.
 HPA will also collect individual letters of recommendation on any student or alum's behalf and send a packet of the individual letters out to schools with a brief cover letter.
 See Letter Collection Service for more details.

 Contents of Committee Letters

-The committee letter is generally about two single-spaced pages and draws primarily from information gleaned in the materials that candidates submit to HPA, the Preapplication Interview, the letters of evaluation, and our overall work with each candidate over the years.
+The committee letter is generally about two single-spaced pages and draws from information gleaned in the materials that candidates submit to HPA, the preapplication interview, the letters of evaluation, and our overall work with each candidate over the years.
 The information is organized into roughly the following structure:

 - Candidate Introduction – describes motivation for medicine, childhood experiences, background